code-warrior/examples--principles-of-databases--cs-365--uhart/installing-apache-mysql-and-php/installing-and-configuring-apache-mysql-and-php-in-windows.md

   DirectoryIndex index.php index.html
 </IfModule>
 ```
-12. In the same `my.cnf` file, add the following to the end of the file, assuming PHP is in `C:\php`:
+12. In the same `httpd.conf` file, add the following to the end of the file, assuming PHP is in `C:\php`:
 ```php
 # PHP8 module
 PHPIniDir "C:/php"